zdenek23/RechnerOrganisation/README.md

 A4: From C to assemply and Logisim simulation.
 Using stack and function calls in assembly language.
     Functionality same as A3, but implemented as machine code for TOY-computer.
+    Team of 2. team52.asm was done by me exclusively.